subpurple/escargot/README.md

 - Because of MSNP limitations, if you want to log in to MSN < 5, you have to store an MD5-encoded password (`User.front_data['msn']['pw_md5']`)

-- `X has added you to their list` messages don't work on WLM 2009 and 2011.
-WLM 2012 hasn't been tested for this yet.

-- Circles/Groups for WLM 2009 aren't implemented yet.
-This is being planned for implementation.
+- Circles/Groups for WLM 2009 are partially implemented.
+Creation, invitations, and presence work.
+Messaging, group settings, and leaving Circles haven't been implemented yet.

 YMSG: